ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

       Select: **Reviewer(s), Project(s)**, and **Milestone**" When selecting a reviewer, internal contributors submitting pull requests should select the appropriate reviewer(s) and let the reviewer know that the pull request has been assigned to them.
-If external contributors are unsure who to assign as a reviewer, create a post in the `METplus GitHub Discussions Forum <https://github.com/ufs-community/workflow-tools/discussions>`_
-      asking for help with the assignment of a reviewer.

     * When everything looks satisfactory, click on the green 'Create pull request' button.